 7. Puffy Stickers

 What student doesn’t love puffy stickers?
-You’ll get assorted designs that you can distribute to your students based on their preferences.
-Packs are only $1 each!
+Packs are only $1 each at Dollar Tree.

-Download this adorable summer sticker set from Etsy for only $4.
-Then you can print as many stickers as you’d like and send to your students!
+Download this adorable sticker set from Etsy for only $4.
+Then use a printer and die cut machine (like Cricut) to make as many sets as you like!

 Amazon has lots of terrific children’s e-book options for a dollar or two each, and they make it easy to send a selection to a large group.
 Explore children’s e-books here.